 Karen: That’s a great idea!

-To conclude, code switching is a phenomenon that is inevitable in bilingual communities.
-It occurs mostly in second/foreign language teaching and it can be used beneficially in classroom activities.
-Although it is phenomenon that may be considered incompetence in language, it is natural, and can be turned to a purposeful and useful activity in language classes.
+Code switching is a phenomenon that is inevitable in bilingual communities.
+It occurs naturally in second- or foreign-language classrooms, and it can be used beneficially in many classroom activities.
+Although it is sometimes seen as a sloppy or presumptive way to speak, it is natural and can be turned into a purposeful and useful activity in language classes.

 Aranoff, M. and Rees – Miller, J. (2003).
 The Handbook Of Linguistics.
 Blackwell Publishers: Oxford